deeger/Seminary-App/README.md

 2. navigate to Seminary-App/myApp

+3. run npm install

-3. in terminal: ionic serve
+4. in terminal: ionic serve

 The Command 'ionic serve' will compile all sass and watch folders for changes.
 All changes made in html, js, and sass should show in browser immediately.